dustyroom-studio/quibli-doc/_docs/installation.md

 - In **Project** tab ▶︎ **Assets** folder, right-click on **Quibli** folder, press _Reimport_.
 - Check whether your setup meets the [requirements](../#requirements).
 - Try a complete reimport for Quibli.
 [Here's how](#after-importing-quibli-gives-errors).

+#### I'm getting errors after moving the Quibli folder from _Assets_.
+- This is due to a [bug in Shader Graph](https://issuetracker.unity3d.com/issues/shadergraph-reference-to-hlsl-file-is-lost-after-moving-it-to-a-different-folder) which has been fixed in URP 12 (Unity 2021.2).
+To work-around the issue in earlier versions of URP, please click the "Reimport Quibli files" button in the Readme file after you've moved the Quibli folder.